-Mentoring is not just teaching or counseling – it involves fostering a mentee’s relationship with a person of experience and helping them prepare for the future.
-It is a continuous relationship of learning and growing for both mentees and mentors.
-The BCIT Student Association provides mentorship in Career Services, Entrepreneurial Services and for School of Business: International
+Mentoring is not just teaching or counselling – it involves fostering a mentee’s relationship with a person of experience and helping them prepare for the future.
+It is a continuous relationship of learning and growing for both mentees and mentors.a The BCIT Student Association provides mentorship in Career Services, Entrepreneurial Services and for School of Business: International

 Career Mentorship Stream